Dang-Hai-Tran/ft_transcendence/design_api.md

 -   The invited user object ([ChannelInvitedUser](#channelinviteduser))

-## Update status of user's invitation
+## Update user's invitation status

 Only channel's admin can update status of user's invitation.